DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 If you "Start Stream", parameter changes will seem almost immediate.
 But with "stills", after changing a variable, you may have to click "Get Still" 3 times to clear the pipeline and get a changed image.
 In Stream mode, close observation will reveal changing whole image brightness/colour for several seconds after image disturbance (e.g. a hand in front of CAM) as the auto adjustments "correct" the image.
 These types of changes can trip the sensorCAM even if the obstruction does not block the virtual sensor.
 Consequently after power-up, the sensorCAM may stabilize and then turn off some auto adjustments in the first 15 seconds.
 Changing environment lighting may result in a need to use a "re-reference" command, for example perhaps after sunset or turning on extra lighting.

-Due to the slowness of the ESP32\& wifi, the "live stream" is slow and a webCAM delay in response will be observed.
+Due to the slowness of the ESP32 & wifi, the "live stream" is slow and a webCAM delay in response will be observed.
 This may be a little quicker for the sensorCAM sensing mode.
 The delay is inevitable in webCAM WiFi mode.

 ![ESP32 CAM Example Capture Sample](/_static/images/ex-sensorcam/esp32-cam-example-capture-sample.png)

 **Figure 2 &nbsp; Initial sensorCAM settings**

 After the sensorCAM has booted up, it reads frames for 9 seconds before automatically doing a reference grab for all defined sensors (the r00 command). ver320 by default sets the CAM configuration to those below.
-When sensorCAM is running, a user may tweak these settings via a USB monitor 'c' or 'j' commands if required.
+When sensorCAM is running, a user may tweak these settings via a USB monitor '**c**' or '**j**' commands if required.
-Bri=0, Con=1, Sat=2, AWB=1, AWBg=1, AEC=1, AECd=1, AEL=1, AGC=1, AGg=9; (initial settings of'c' parameters)
+Bri=0, Con=1, Sat=2, AWB=1, AWBg=1, AEC=1, AECd=1, AEL=1, AGC=1, AGg=9; &nbsp; (initial settings of'c' parameters)

 The ESP32-CAM has an Infra-Red(IR) filter to enhance colour response.
 The sensorCAM relies on strong colour contrast(saturation) to detect changes.
 Low lighting levels and poor contrast degrades performance.
+Some IR penetrates, so the CAM may use an IR LED for reliable beam-break sensing.

 To run the sensorCAM.ino, it will be necessary to configure the Arduino IDE for the ESP32 as covered in the above you-tube tutorial links.
 Load and run the demonstration.
-For the sensorCAM, you will require new files in a directory such as Arduino/sensorCAM as shown below.
-Create and edit configCAM.h from the example.
-The ESP32-CAM uses the "Al Thinker ESP32-CAM" found under Tools:Board:ESP32(select Tools\> Board: ESP32:"ESP32 Wrover Module" for WROVER-CAM).
+For the sensorCAM, you will require new files as described in the sensorCAM installation Guide.
+The ESP32-CAM uses the "Al Thinker ESP32-CAM" found under Tools:Board:ESP32 (select Tools\> Board: ESP32:"ESP32 Wrover Module" for WROVER-CAM).
 Select Partition Scheme: Huge APP.
 Check the correct Port is selected, compile sensorCAM.ino, and upload to the CAM before opening the Arduino monitor.

 ![Arduino IDE Files](/_static/images/ex-sensorcam/arduino-ide-files.png)